Hair Transplant For Women

 Differences Between Male and Female Hair Transplant

-Other Hair Restoration Options for Women:
+Additional Hair Restoration Options for Women:

-- Laser Hair Restoration – Low Level Light Therapy (LLLT) for hair loss is an option for patients who have not seen progress in fighting hair loss using other treatments.
+- Laser Hair Restoration – Low Level Light Therapy (LLLT) for hair loss is an option for patients who have not seen much progress in fighting hair loss using other treatments.
 Laser hair loss treatment is an option for patients who are not good candidates for a hair transplant.
-LLLT can also be considered an additional therapy after a hair transplant.
+LLLT can also be considered as an additional therapy option after a hair transplant.
 LLLT is a noninvasive procedure that stimulates the growth of hair by exposing the hair follicles to low level light during the early stages of hair loss.
 In general, patients with active hair loss greater than 20% miniaturization of their hair are good candidates for laser hair restoration.

-- SMP – Scalp Mirco-Pigmentation (SMP) is a surgical treatment that places pigment into the dermal layer of the scalp skin in order to replicate the appearance of hair follicles.
+- SMP – Scalp Micropigmentation (SMP) is a surgical treatment that places pigment into the dermal layer of the scalp skin in order to replicate the appearance of hair follicles.
 SMP darkens the thinning areas of the scalp and helps create the appearance of hair by minimizing the contrast between the hair color and skin tone.

 - Cosmetics – Cosmetics such as Toppik and DerMatch can temporarily reduce the color contrast between the hair and scalp as well as minimize the appearance of balding.
 Coloring the hair of patients so it is closer to their skin tone can achieve the same goal through the same mechanism.